 In 1972 she won the Pro Finlandia medal and in 1954 she received the Diploma of Honor at the Triennale in Milan, Italy.

-She designed for Norrmark, Riihimäki, Iitala, Heinrich Porzellan, Rosenthal Studios, Val Saint Lambert and off course Raak Amsterdam.
+She designed for Norrmark, Riihimäki, Iitala, Heinrich Porzellan, Rosenthal Studios, Val Saint Lambert and of course Raak Amsterdam.

-Nanny Elisabet Still Mc Kinney died at the age of 82 in Brussels, Belgium in 2009.
+Nanny Elisabet Still Mc Kinney passed away at the age of 82 in Brussels, Belgium in 2009.